v-pbartley/openhack-mc4h/Challenge-6/Readme.md

 ### Examples

 ### Simple String Existing Field
-The following would get lastname from FHIR to send to Dataverse or update lastname attribute value from Dataverse to FHIR:
+The following would get a lastname from FHIR to send to Dataverse or update a lastname attribute value from Dataverse to FHIR:

 ```al
 {"s": "$.name[?(@.use=='usual')].family"}
 ```

-This mapping assumes that the node always exists and can be located via the JSON Path defined on the fhir resource
+This mapping assumes that the node always exists and can be located via the JSON Path defined on the FHIR resource.

 ### Existing or Non-Existing Field
-The following would get/update the city field of address[0] if it exists, if this was an update from Dataverse and address[0] did not exist it would create an address[0] parent and set the city value from Dataverse it would also create placeholder/default values for other attributes
+The following would get/update the city field of address[0] if it exists.
+If this was an update from Dataverse and address[0] did not exist, it would create an address[0] parent and set the city value from Dataverse.
+It would also create placeholder/default values for other attributes.

 ```al
 {